prasad-edlabadka/homebridge-tuya-ir/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/prasad-edlabadka/homebridge-tuya-ir)

-Control your Tuya IR Blaster baed devices in HomeKit.
+Control your Tuya Smart IR based devices in HomeKit.
 Also works with Smart Home IR Blaster.

 ## Supported Devices
 * Air Conditioner (Only pre-configured vendor.
 No DIY devices)
 * Fan (Pre-configured and DIY devices)
+* All other Pre-configured remotes will be added as switch to turn them on and off only.
+No other feature.
+(No DIY devices)

 ## Installation Instructions